hakt0r/nuu/README.md

 ## nuu
-NUU is to be a (massive) multiplayer game of space trade and combat.
+NUU is to be an open-source (massive) multiplayer game of space trade and combat: [demo](http://nuu.hakt0r.de/).
+That means it's free :P

-It's **not finished yet** and probably will stay that way for a long time ;) Still it's somewhat playable and I do my best to not break master :D
+It's **not finished yet, not secure, okay for LAN** and probably will stay that way for a long time ;) Still **somewhat playable** and I do my best to not break master :D 100% pure JavaScript in its current incarnation, runs a NodeJS backend and targets Chrom(e|ium) as the frontend.

+It's excellent open-source cousin [naev](http://blog.naev.org/) currently lends NUU it's **assets**.
+It's a very nice singleplayer game packed with ages of fun and it is still being extended and improved.

+Like **naev**, NUU heavily inspired by [Ambrosia Software](http://www.ambrosiasw.com/)'s [Escape Velocity](http://www.ambrosiasw.com/games/evn/).
+Still worth it's money.

+A **strong pointer** to [Spacewar!](http://en.wikipedia.org/wiki/Spacewar_(video_game)) should also be cast, explaining the continuous efforts to enable gravity in a playable way :) (at least we have funkey orbits now :>)

 ![screenshot](https://raw.githubusercontent.com/hakt0r/nuu/master/screenshot.png "NUU in action - screenshot")